-Forwarding & Filtering
+7.3 Forwarding & Filtering

-When one packet comes from some port of the Industrial Fast Ethernet Switch, it will also check the destination address besides the source address.
-The Industrial Fast Ethernet Switch will lookup the address-table for the destination address.
-If not found, this packet will be forwarded to all the other ports except the port from which this packet comes in.
-And these ports will transmit this packet to the network it is connected to.
-If found, and the destination address is located at a different port from where this packet comes in, the Industrial Fast Ethernet Switch will forward this packet to the port where this destination address is located, according to the information from address table.
-But, if the destination address is located at the same port from where this packet comes in, then this packet will be filtered.
-Thereby increasing the network throughput and availability.
+When one packet comes from some port of the Ethernet Switching, it will also check the destination address besides the source address learning.
+The Ethernet Switching will lookup the address-table for the destination address.
+If not found, this packet will be forwarded to all the other ports except the port, which this packet comes in.
+And these ports will transmit this packet to the network it connected.
+If found, and the destination address is located at different port from this packet comes in, the Ethernet Switching will forward this packet to the port where this destination address is located according to the information from address table.
+But, if the destination address is located at the same port with this packet comes in, then this packet will be filtered.
+Thereby increasing the network throughput and availability

-Store-and-Forward
+7.4 Store-and-Forward

 Store-and-Forward is one type of packet-forwarding techniques.
-A Store-and-Forward Industrial Switch stores the incoming frame in an internal buffer, do the complete error checking before transmission.
-Therefore, no error packets can occur.
-This is the best choice when a network needs efficiency and stability.
+A Store-and-Forward Ethernet Switching stores the incoming frame in an internal buffer, do the complete error checking before transmission.
+Therefore, no error packets occurrence, it is the best choice when a network needs efficiency and stability.

-The Industrial Fast Ethernet Switch scans the destination address from the packet-header, searches the routing table provided for the incoming port and forwards the packet, only if required.
+The Ethernet Switch scans the destination address from the packet-header, searches the routing table pro-vided for the incoming port and forwards the packet, only if required.
 The fast forwarding makes the switch attractive for connecting servers directly to the network, thereby increasing throughput and availability.
-However, the switch is most commonly used to segment existing hubs, which nearly always improve overall performance.
-An Ethernet Switch can be easily configured in any Ethernet network environment to significantly boost bandwidth using conventional cabling and adapters.
+How-ever, the switch is most commonly used to segment existence hubs, which nearly always improves overall performance.
+An Ethernet Switching can be easily configured in any Ethernet network environment to significantly boost bandwidth using conventional cabling and adapters.

-Due to the learning function of the Industrial Fast Ethernet Switch, the source address and corresponding port number of each incoming and outgoing packet are stored in a routing table.
+Due to the learning function of the Ethernet switching, the source address and corresponding port number of each incoming and outgoing packet are stored in a routing table.
 This information is subsequently used to filter packets whose destination address is on the same segment as the source address.
-This confines network traffic to its respective domain, reducing the overall load on the network.
+This confines network traffic to its respective domain and reduce the overall load on the network.

-The Industrial Fast Ethernet Switch performs "Store-and-Forward" therefore, no error packets occur.
+The Switch performs "Store and forward" therefore, no error packets occur.
 More reliably, it reduces the re-transmission rate.
 No packet loss will occur.